-With seminars focused on economics, finance, accounting, statistics and scientific method, the JEP, which is part of the prestigious Law & Economics Center at George Mason University School of Law, has hosted more than 4,000 sitting federal and state court judges representing all 50 states since its founding nearly 40 years ago.
+To date, over 4,000 federal and state court judges representing all 50 states have participated in at least one of the LEC's judicial education programs.
 Up to a dozen courses and seminars are offered each year by the JEP.
 All programs benefit from the advice offered by an independent Judicial Advisory Board made up of distinguished judges from courts all over the country.

-The JEP recognizes that American business leaders are frequently diverted from their primary economic mission by burdens imposed by today’s civil justice system: exorbitant discovery costs, regulation through litigation, class action abuses, and prolonged or impending threats of litigation.
-The JEP delivers an unprecedented opportunity to improve the nation’s judiciary by offering intense programs designed to build understanding of critical economic disciplines so that judges may apply this knowledge when assessing complex issues surrounding legal disputes.
+The JEP recognizes that the US civil justice system imposes tremendous burdens on American businesses through high discovery costs, regulation through litigation, class action abuses, and litigation or the threat of litigation.
+Providing an unprecedented opportunity to improve the nation’s judiciary, the JEP offers intense programs designed to build understanding of critical economic disciplines so that judges may apply this knowledge when assessing complex issues surrounding legal disputes.